Skip to main content

 Biography

-Dani Gilbert is an Assistant Professor of Political Science at Northwestern University.
+Danielle Gilbert is an Assistant Professor of Political Science at Northwestern University.
 Her research explores the causes and consequences of hostage taking in international security including projects on rebel kidnapping, hostage recovery policy, and hostage diplomacy.
-Her current book project examines why and how armed groups kidnap during civil war.
+Her current book project examines why and how armed groups kidnap.
 It is based on her PhD dissertation, which received the American Political Science Association’s 2021 Merze Tate Award for the Best Dissertation in International Relations, Law, and Politics.
-Gilbert’s scholarship has been published in the American Political Science Review, International Studies Perspectives, Studies in Conflict & Terrorism, Terrorism & Political Violence, the Texas National Security Review, and the Journal of Political Science Education.
+Gilbert’s scholarship has been published in the American Political Science Review, Comparative Political Studies, International Studies Perspectives, Studies in Conflict & Terrorism, Terrorism & Political Violence, the Texas National Security Review, and the Journal of Political Science Education.

 Before joining the faculty at Northwestern, Professor Gilbert was the Edelson Fellow in U.S. Foreign Policy and International Security at the John Sloan Dickey Center for International Understanding at Dartmouth College; an Assistant Professor of Military & Strategic Studies at the United States Air Force Academy; and a Minerva-Jennings Randolph Peace Scholar at the United States Institute of Peace.
-Before beginning her doctoral work, she served four years on Capitol Hill, including as a Senior Legislative Assistant and Appropriations Associate; she also worked as a policy advisor on presidential and congressional campaigns.
 Gilbert received her PhD in Political Science from the George Washington University, where she also served as a pre-doctoral fellow at the Institute for Security and Conflict Studies.
 Gilbert received an MSc from the London School of Economics and her BA in Ethics, Politics, and Economics from Yale.

 Select Publications